has-c/has-c/README.md

 <sub>*Quote updated daily*</sub>

 <!-- DAILY QUOTE -->
-> Mathematics makes the mind pure and gives it power to see truths unchangeable.
+> Mathematicians have tried in vain to this day to discover some order in the sequence of prime numbers, and we have reason to believe that it is a mystery into which the human mind will never penetrate.
 >
-> — *Proclus* (Mathematics)
+> — *Leonhard Euler* (Pure Mathematics)
 <!-- /DAILY QUOTE -->